jossives/p210/syllabus.md

 ### Fortnightly quizzes

 Every second week, class will begin with an individual 30-minute in-class quiz.
-These will emphasize material from the most recent assignments/projects, but will necessarily involve all course content up to that point because of the way that the content builds on itself.
+These will emphasize material from the most recent assignments/projects, but will necessarily involve all course content up to that point because content in this course is always building upon itself.

 ## Tentative schedule